tmack22/OMSBA-5300-DTC/Q1_README.md

-# Jomaica - Q1.
+# Q1.
 How has COVID affected the health of the retail industry, as measured by employment?

 The following analysis attempts to determine how COVID-19 affected the retail industry's health and retail unemployment is used as a measure of industry health in this analysis.
 The assumption is that a healthy retail industry has a consistent flow of revenue, allowing it to keep a consistent sized employee pool.
 An unhealthy industry would be characterized by a high rate of layoffs as retail revenues decline, forcing retailers to minimize losses by reducing employee-related operational costs.